MPF-Optimization-Laboratory/MatrixTensorFactor.jl/docs/src/index.md

 ```

 ## About this package
-`BlockTensorDecomposition.jl` is a package to factorize tensors.
+`BlockTensorFactorization.jl` is a package to factorize tensors.
 The main feature is its flexibility at decomposing input tensors according to many common tensor models (ex.
 CP, Tucker) with a number of constraints (ex. nonnegative, simplex).

 (Coming Soon) The package also supports user defined models and constraints provided the operations for combining factor into a tensor, and projecting/applying the constraint are given.
 It is also a longer term goal to support other optimization objective beyond minimizing the least-squares (Frobenius norm) between the input tensor and model.